Updated October 7, 2020

 - What are your policies on short-term rentals, like Airbnbs?

-- Are their certain rules tenants need to be aware of?
+- Are their specific rules tenants need to be aware of?

 - What are your pet policies (and fines for violating them)?

-Being straightforward about your lease agreement will leave the very little grey area.
+Being straightforward about your lease agreement will leave the minimal grey area.
 This will help you and your tenants start the lease out on good terms.